snakemake/snakemake-executor-plugin-slurm/docs/further.md

 > -j unlimited \
 > --workflow-profile <profile directory with a `config.yaml`> \
 > --configfile config/config.yaml \
-> --directory <path> # assuming a data path on a different file system than the workflow
+> --directory <path>
 ```

 This examples assumes no limit for submitted jobs (`-j unlimited`).
 Any number, e.g. `-j 150`, will throttle a workflow to this number of concurrent jobs.
+Furtheremore we on many clusters we have to assume seperation from workflows and data, hence the flag `--directory <path>` which can point to a different file system, containing your data.

 ### Configuration